NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 "Match by value" method by reflecting this on the attribute value of the given kernel element.

-The second and recommended apporach is to use a special element nested in the corresponding kernel element.
+The second and recommended approach is to use a special element nested in the corresponding kernel element.
 This special "mapping" element is called ``mapping`` and if present, it must be the first element of the nested elements of a kernel.
 If this element is present then the patterns present for the